plattjr/3814lab/resume.md

 Contact: plattjr@appstate.edu

 ### About Me
 I dedicate focus and tenacity to my work tasks and a desire to see projects through til completion.
-My natural curiosity has led to an array of hobbies, outdoor recreation, and work experience.
+My natural curiosity has led to an array of hobbies, outdoor recreation, and field work experience.

 ![image](https://github.com/plattjr/3814lab/blob/master/portrait1.png?raw=true)